tonicobi/Arctos_Driver/README.md

 - This guide

 4. Installation Steps
-   Open RoboDK.
+- Open RoboDK.
-   Go to Tools -> Options -> Python and make sure Python is correctly configured.
+- Go to Tools -> Options -> Python and make sure Python is correctly configured.
-   Place the file ArctosDriver.py into RoboDK's "Robot_Drivers" folder.
+- Place the file ArctosDriver.py into RoboDK's "Robot_Drivers" folder.
    Example: C:/RoboDK/Robot_Drivers/

-   Restart RoboDK.
+  -Restart RoboDK.

-   Load your Arctos.robot file.
+  - Load your Arctos.robot file.

-   Right click on the robot -> Connect -> Select "ArctosDriver" and click "Connect".
+  - Right click on the robot -> Connect -> Select "ArctosDriver" and click "Connect".

 5. Connection
 The driver uses a persistent TCP socket connection.